causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask108_Spring2025_Implementing_Real-Time_Bitcoin_Price_Analysis_with_Spark_SQL/sparkSQL.example.md

 #### Views
 Each view contains three columns:
-1.'Price' - in USD
+- Price - in USD
-2.'Timestamp' - UNIX timestamp
+- Timestamp - UNIX timestamp
-3.'Price_Date' - Timestamp column converted to respective format
+- Price_Date - Timestamp column converted to respective format

 1. **Static Data**
     - This data is loaded for the past year at the daily level.